ST THOMAS

 -

-increase critical awareness of the roles and purposes of DT in different times and cultures, and analyse works using the language of design and technology
+Increase critical awareness of the roles and purposes of DT in different times and cultures, and analyse works using the language of design and technology.

 IMPLEMENTATION

-Design and Technology at St Thomas is designed and delivered through the Cornerstones 22 Curriculum, in a way that allows pupils to transfer key knowledge to the long-term memory which is then applied fluently.
-It is sequenced so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points.
-Mastery of skill and knowledge is crucial; no gaps in learning should arise as pupils move onto the next stage.
 We teach pupils the act of investigating and making including exploring and developing ideas and work.
 We do this through a mixture of directed teaching and individual or group tasks.
 Teachers draw attention to good examples, they encourage children to evaluate their own ideas and methods and the work of others.
 Children are given the opportunity within lessons to work on their own and collaboratively on projects in two and three dimensions.
 Pupil motivation and enjoyment is paramount so a variety of engaging and active approaches are encouraged.
 The Design and Technology curriculum intends to inspire pupils to develop a love of DT and see how it has shaped the world they live in.

 Early Years